Skip to Main Content

 Preventive health guidelines

 The Plan's preventive health guidelines are standards of care developed to encourage the appropriate preventive services to members, according to their age, gender and risk status.
 These services include screening tests, immunizations and physical examinations.
 The Plan bases these guidelines on recommendations from evidence-based sources, such as the United States Preventive Services Task Force (USPSTF), Advisory Committee for Immunization Practices (ACIP), Centers for Disease Control and Prevention (CDC), American College of Obstetricians and Gynecologists (ACOG), American Cancer Society (ACS), and American Academy of Family Physicians (AAFP).
 These guidelines do not address the specific diagnostic testing or medical care that may be necessary as indicated by the member’s medical history and physical examination.
-As always, the judgment of the treating provider is the final determinant of member care.
+As always, the judgment of the treating physician or other provider is the final determinant of member care.

 Utilization management